jjcopeland32/integration-copilot/TESTING_GUIDE.md

 #### Run All Tests
 1. Click "Run All Tests" button at the top
 2. Watch all 10 test suites run sequentially
-3. See results populate for each test
+3. See suite-level pass/fail counts update (latest run persisted)
+4. Note: per-case details are still pending UI work—use the server logs or `.artifacts/testruns` for deeper inspection for now

 #### Test Categories
 The page shows 10 golden test categories: